 When considering the correct type of pipework and fitting for each project, the first option is likely to be simply using the same type that has been used before.
 There should be good logic in this as through life experience under identical conditions is generally the best way to make sure nothing unusual will go wrong.
 However, fitting designs continue to evolve to meet the latest safety and performance standards, so users should also consider upgrading to meet these increased demands.
 The image shows how a single ferrule fitting is often replaced by a twin ferrule design that includes an elastomeric seal for greater sealing efficiency.

 One key development to note is the use of cold-formed pipework fittings which replaces weld nipples and cutting rings.
 This provides a very effective technical and low-cost solution that has provided excellent results for many years now.
 Pre-bent pipework can also be an effective approach with designs generally being available from 3D draughting packages.

 Pre-formed thermoplastic pipework is also proving very popular.
 Manufacturers quote unlimited life and the ease of assembly and low weight can make it a very effective OEM (Original Equipment Manufacturer) solution.

 This image shows the three most common forms of sealing arrangement, although option 3 is non-preferred.

 Option 1 has a retained seal, held within a groove in the port adaptor.
-There is still a metal to metal face seal although because this uses flat faces, it is unlikely to provide a pressure tight fluid seal.
+There is still a metal to metal face seal although because this uses flat faces, it is unlikely to provide a pressure-tight fluid seal.

 Option 2 has a tapered groove at the top of the manifold connection that is large enough for the o'ring seal to fit in.
 The manifold port form is different in both option 1 and 2 so it is important that the adaptor types are not mixed up.